rubin55/well-frameworks/README.md

  * `GET http://localhost:8080/humans/rubin` (returns a specific human)
  * `POST http://localhost:8080/humans/freek` (modify or create a human)

-The implementer (now just [me](/rubin55) but maybe more contributors some day?) creates a directory within this project with a descriptive name.
+The implementer (now just [me](https://github.com/rubin55/) but mayhaps more contributors some day?) creates a directory within this project with a descriptive name.
 This directory should contain a README.md which describes the framework used, the implementation and contains the build instructions to create the artifact (an executable file or archive of some sort which is directly runnable).

-Note 1:  It's considered ok to install a runtime, like Python or Java to run the code but not to install any dependencies like libraries or databases by hand - the application should be as self-contained as possible.
+**Note 1:**  It's considered ok to install a runtime, like Python or Java to run the code but not to install any dependencies like libraries or databases by hand - the application should be as self-contained as possible.
 If a given implementation produces a real executable binary, that's bonus points :-).

-Note 2: It's also considered ok to use a library that does some basic thing, like HTTP serving or event processing.
+**Note 2:** It's also considered ok to use a library that does some basic thing, like HTTP serving or event processing.
 When I use something (outside of the framework or standard library), I'll mention the primary dependencies in the table below.